Anyone who knows me knows that one thing that I don’t lack, is ideas for new business endeavors.

 I have several strategies for making time for my passions.
 My biggest strategy for balancing multiple passions is centered around knowing when and where can task tuck.
 Task tuck is my term for tucking in different pieces of work in blocks of time that might usually be wasted.
-For instance, there are certain tasks I can do at the movies or at my kids’ sports practices like making lists or writing.
+For instance, there are certain tasks I can do while watching a movie or at my kids’ sports practices like making lists or writing.
+If a meeting ends early or gets rescheduled, I have a list of easy tasks that can be completed in 15-20 minutes.
 I’ve also mastered shifting gears quickly.
 For instance, I know that during the times when I’ve sent work out to a client to review, I may have time to work on another type of project.
 Finally, I occasionally schedule an all-day work session to devote to one specific project to move it ahead.

 Commit to what you have committed to